Documentation for Axxon PSIM 2.0. Documentation for other versions of Axxon PSIM is available too.

 The options of working with an element:

 1. To update the image, click the + button (1).
-As a result, the image from the camera or the map will be added at the moment when the event occurs.
-The button is applicable, for example, if the image has been deleted or it must be updated.
+As a result, the image from the camera or the map is added at the moment when the event occurs.
+The button is applicable, for example, if the image has been deleted or it needs to be updated.

 2. To delete an image, click the - button (2).